You are a parent not a friend

 Follow these strategies to effectively implement boundaries

 When children don’t meet the family expectations, it’s time to uphold your values, your boundaries, and your authority.
 When your kids are testing the limits and begin talking back to you, do your best not to take it personally.
-If your child is frustrated with you, he may lash out in disrespectful ways.
+If your child is frustrated with you, they may lash out in disrespectful ways.
 Do your best to keep your cool in these heated situations.

 Even though your children are unpredictable and emotional, you can still maintain stability for them by remaining consistent.
 When you remain calm, your kids will pick up on this.
 Though they may be going through a difficult time, they will apply what they learn from you to their future situations.